youngklee/ZenPackers/databases.rst

 This indicates that RabbitMQ's internal setup has been corrupted.
 RabbitMQ does not have a simple configuration file you can tweak.
-It must be fixed by setting environment variables and then re-started.
-Its been rumored that even changing the hostname can make the Rabbit barf...
-This is becuase RabbitMQ names the database folders with the hostname.
+It must be fixed by setting environment variables and then restarting RabbitMQ.
+Its been rumored that even changing the hostname can make the Rabbit go insane.
+This is becuase RabbitMQ names the database folders using the hostname in part.

 You may be able to fix this by applying the following (Thanks PC and JC):